-Instead, it quietly released a developer beta of the software immediately following the keynote without much fanfare, while also announcing that tvOS 11 would be getting a public beta "soon" - the first time it's released a public beta for a tvOS update.
+Instead of showcasing the update at WWDC, Apple quietly released a developer beta of the software immediately following the keynote without much fanfare, while also announcing that tvOS 11 would be getting a public beta - the first time it's released a public beta for a tvOS update.

 tvOS 11 features

 Now that Apple has launched a tvOS 11 beta, here are the features we know are on the way.

 Here's one we know is coming as part of the update: soon AirPods will automatically pair with the Apple TV through iCloud, just as they already do with iPads and iPhones.
 That's a small update, but it's a nice quality of life improvement for users who've had to manually pair the headphones so far.

 This is another one Apple actually announced at WWDC: Apple TV is finally getting support for Amazon Prime Video, after lagging behind the competition for years.
 The app should be made available for tvOS users along with second- and third-generation Apple TV users later this year.

 This new feature will let you sync your apps and home screen across any Apple TV device connected to the same iCloud account - though both will need to be running tvOS 11 for it to work.

 Automatic appearance switching